How do I get a library card?|

 How do I log into the online card catalog?

-To get a library card, an applicant will need either valid identification with their current address, or valid identification and an official document with the applicant's name and current address.
+To get a library card, an applicant will need either valid photo identification with their current address, or valid photo identification and an official document with the applicant's name and current address.
 Applicants must be a resident or taxpayer in Beauregard Parish to get a BPL card.
 If they are a resident of one of the Libraries Southwest parishes, they may elect to get a Libraries Southwest card.
-They will then need to fill out an application.
+They will then need to fill out an application, you can click here to download, fill out & print, or print & fill out the application before bringing it to the library.
 Patrons under the age of 18 must have a sponsoring parent or guardian cardholder.

-The Virtual card gives access to online resources, but not to physical books, DVDs, or magazines.
+3. The Beauregard Parish Virtual Library card gives access to online resources, but not to physical books, DVDs, or magazines.
 It is only available to adult residents or property owners of Beauregard Parish, and is not available to full card holders, even if their card is expired or blocked due to fines.
+You can click here to fill out the Virtual Library card application.

 New patrons are able to check out three items during their first visit.
 After the first check out, patrons may check out up to 6 items at once for 6 months.
 After the first six months have passed, the adult patron will be able to check out up to 50 items (no more than 10 DVDs or audiobooks) at one time.
 A juvenile patron will be able to check out a maximum of 20 items (10 DVDs or audiobooks) at one time.
 Adults who have been card-holders for at least 6 months and have accounts in good standing are also eligible to check out laptops and/or Hotspots.